computersarecool/dotfiles/README.md

 This repo contains several scripts to configure Linux.
 - A setup bash script which will create a user, set up that user's environment, install packages and install programs (works on Linux)

-- Service files, to configure services on start (works on Linux)
+- Service files to configure services on start (works on Linux)

-- dot files to configure a user's environment (Works on Linux and WSL)
+- Dot files to configure a user's environment (Works on Linux and WSL)

 - A modified version of the setup bash script which configures an existing user's environment (Works on Linux and WSL)